CosmWasm/wasmd/x/wasm/IBC.md

 package messages

 type IBCSendMsg struct {
+    // This is our contract-local ID
     ChannelID string
-    RemotePort string // do we need both? isn't channel enough once it is established???
     Msg []byte
     // optional fields (or do we need exactly/at least one of these?)
     TimeoutHeight uint64